Soon I'm doing a 5-day bone broth fast.

 Where fasting comes in…

-Listening to these talks has reminded me of the power of fasting that I'd written about before (yes, I need lots of reminders!), and one day in particular they discussed the different benefits depending on which type of fast you do, check out this graphic:
+I've recently been reminded of the power of fasting that I'd written about before (yes, I need lots of reminders!), and then I saw this with the different benefits depending on which type of fast you do, check out this graphic:

 So I'm doing a 5-day bone broth fast along with Kent and my sister, maybe you'll join us?